Category: God Written by Jim Denison

 Third, use the future hope approach to ask: how can God redeem this present suffering for future good?
 How can he use your witness to touch the lives of people you may not even know?
 How will he reward your present faithfulness in the future and in glory?
 You may not be able to see the future, but you can believe that it is real.
 One of my seminary professor explained the value of future hope this way: imagine that you are struggling financially (an easy thing for most seminary students to do).
 You're sitting down to a dinner of beans and hot dogs, when a knock comes at the door.
 A messenger is there with a letter notifying you that your very wealthy uncle will die in the next few days, and you will inherit a million dollars.
 You return to your beans and hot dogs, but don't they taste better?

-Last, utilize the existential model to trust God's help in the midst of your pain.
+Fourth, utilize the existential model to trust God's help in the midst of your pain.
 Know that he loves you, no matter how the world assesses or treats you.
 He will always be your Father, if you have asked Jesus Christ to be your Lord.
-Nothing can take you from his hand (Jn 10:28).
+Nothing can take you from his hand (John 10:28).
 He will enable you to withstand this trial, until the day he takes you home to glory.

 There will be another disaster in the news soon.
 The biblical and theological principles we have discussed are approaches to the various kinds of suffering we experience.
 But the enduring hope and strength to face our trials with courage comes from the God we trust and serve.